whyistilley/whyistilley/README.md

 - Lover of all things scary and horrific 🦇
 - Detester of Chocolate 🍫
 - Yes, I don't like chocolate 🤨
-- Yes, it's weird, but hey, now there's more for you 🎉
+- Yes, it's weird, but we're here to make cool shit 🎉

 ## What do I work with? 🚧